Skip to main content

 An APN follows a prescribed structure and identifies two main components: the network and the operator.
 The network identifier names the network, while the operator identifier names the MNO.
 Within the operator identifier are the Mobile Network Code (MNC) and the Mobile Country Code (MCC), each typically three digits long.
 At the end of the APN, there’s a suffix that identifies a particular data standard: either GPRS or 3GPP.

-What's the difference between a private APN and a public APN?
+What's the difference between an APN and a VPN?

-The APN comes in two basic flavors: public and private.
-There are advantages and variables associated with each, so let’s take a closer look.
+There are two basic flavors of APN: public and private.
+Each has advantages and variables associated with it, so let’s examine them more closely.

 Public APN

-Many mobile network operators (MNOs) offer users a public APN that comes with a basic set of configurations for connecting to the internet.
-It provides for typical tasks that users do on the network, and many customers often share the same APN.
+Many mobile network operators (MNOs) offer users a public APN with basic configurations for connecting to the internet.
+It provides for typical tasks that devices do on the network, and many customers often share the same APN.
 The public APN might include security features such as firewalling access from outside internet devices, which prevents one device from talking to another if it’s not recognized in the network.
-Ultimately, the public APN gives you a simple, vanilla configuration that gets you access to the network — but it doesn’t let you customize settings and security features you might need for an IoT deployment.
+Ultimately, the public APN gives you a simple, vanilla configuration that gets you access to the network, but it doesn’t let you customize settings and security features you might need for an IoT deployment.
 If the APN is defined as a public APN with static public IP, it will assign an IP address to a device that will become that device’s distinctive IP, used every time it connects to the network.

 Private APN

 A private APN allows you to drill down and customize network settings.
 With it, you can build a network that’s tailored to your needs.
-In the past, you’d have to roll out extensive infrastructure to achieve a truly private APN, but today, attaining the same level of network personalization is becoming simpler.
+In the past, you’d have to roll out extensive infrastructure to achieve a truly private APN.
+Today, attaining the same level of network personalization is becoming simpler.
 If you’re on an APN backed by a software-defined network (SDN), you can essentially build your own virtual mobile network without the added expense of creating physical infrastructure.

 Do I need a private APN for my IoT deployment?